I can remember the first company I worked for, a national airline.

 It boils down to a simple formula, if you know exactly how much you will owe, the cost is then contained, no surprises.
 The Prudential is a solid money manager and is well prepared to manage future income liability for millions.
 The companies doing the outsourcing can better project future income and thus determine possible profit projections.

 Of course, the winner is those who have invested in the company, more than likely, the value of stocks will increase.

 Since the early 2000s, about 100 companies have shifted an estimated $900 billion in future pension liability to insurance companies to manage future liability.
 Is there anything wrong with this?

-On the surface, no, but looking deeper, one has to wonder why so much liability being transferred to a few insurance providers?
+On the surface, no, but looking deeper, one has to wonder why so much is liability being transferred to a few insurance providers?
 Do the assets required to maintain these accounts match up with the liability?
 Now add two difficult items to analyze, low-interest rates and a much longer life expectancy.
 Will insurance companies be able to manage this volume of liability?
 What happens if there is ever a default?
 Will the government intervene and help?
-In today’s political environment, it seems doubtful.
+In today’s political environment, it doesn’t seem very certain.

 Critics have fears based on capital reserves, and will they have enough?

 If not, would the U.S. be facing another financial crisis?
 The banks would not be blamed this time but rather institutions traditionally associated with safety and security, those with rock-solid balance sheets: the life insurance industry.